 2. Check your inbox only twice a day

 Studies have shown that it can take over 20 minutes to get your concentration back on track after receiving an incoming email.
 So shut your emails down and set a reminder to check them only at your allocated times.
 Remember, for anything urgent people can reach you by phone.

 3. Take regular breaks

-, a productivity app that tracks computer use, analysed their data and found that the most productive employees worked for 52 minutes then took a 17-minute break.
+Trying to concentrate for hours at a time is a recipe for disaster.
+Desktime, a productivity app that tracks computer use, analysed their data and found the most productive employees worked for 52 minutes then took a 17 minute break.
+So make sure you take regular breaks.
 This type of work-break pattern can keep your concentration at higher levels for longer, making you more productive throughout the day.

-to clear your mind and reduce stress.
+If you find yourself feeling overwhelmed, try a simple breathing exercise to clear your mind and reduce stress.
 Find a quiet, comfortable place where you can sit down for a few minutes.
 Breathe deeply in and out, focusing on your breath.
-Your mind will naturally wander, but when it does, bring it back to just thinking about your breath and the sensation as it enters and leaves your body.
+Your mind will naturally wander, but when it does, bring it back to just thinking about your breath and the sensation as it enters your body.

 If you're viewing this page in Internet Explorer (IE), please update your flash version and ensure that you have the latest version of IE installed.
 Alternatively, please use a different browser, such as Chrome.

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.